Collaborative working environment: Overview

 The concept of CWE is derived from the idea of virtual work-spaces, and is related to the concept of remote work.
 It extends the traditional concept of the professional to include any type of knowledge worker who intensively uses information and communications technology (ICT) environments and tools in their working practices.
 Typically, a group of e-professionals conduct their collaborative work through the use of collaborative working environments (CWE).

-CWE refers to online collaboration (such as virtual teams, mass collaboration, and massively distributed collaboration); online communities of practice (such as the open source community); and open innovation principles.
+CWE includes online collaboration (such as virtual teams, mass collaboration, and massively distributed collaboration), online communities of practice (such as the open source community), and open innovation principles.

 Collaborative work systems

 A collaborative working system (CWS) is an organizational unit that emerges any time when collaboration takes place, whether it is formal or informal, intentional or unintentional.
 Collaborative work systems are those in which conscious efforts have been made to create strategies, policies, and structures in order to institutionalize values, behaviors, and practices that promote cooperation among different parties in an organization so as to achieve organizational goals.
 A high level of collaborative capacity will enable more effective work both at the local and daily levels, and at the global and long-term levels.

-Beyerlein et al. define collaboration as the collective work of two or more individuals where the work is undertaken with a sense of shared purpose and direction, that is attentive and responsive to the environment.
+Collaboration is the collective work of two or more individuals where the work is undertaken with a sense of shared purpose and direction, and is attentive and responsive to the environment.
 In most organizations collaboration occurs naturally, but ill-defined work practices may create barriers to natural collaboration.
 The result is a loss of both decision-making quality and valuable time.
 Well-designed collaborative working systems not only overcome these natural barriers to communication, they also establish a cooperative work culture that becomes an integral part of the organization's structure.

 Differences from CWS

 A collaborative work system is related to the collaborative working environment.
 The latter notion is more focused on technology and was issued from the concept of collaborative workspaces, driven from research within the MOSAIC Project.

 The concept of 'system' in 'collaborative work system' has a self-explanatory power that is different from 'environment'.
 The former pertains to an integrated whole, including collaborative work conceived as a purposeful activity, whilst the later stresses the surroundings of an object – the collaborative working practices.

 A collaborative work system generally includes a collaborative working environment, but it should be conceived primarily as a set of human activities, intentional or not, that emerge every time a collaboration occurs.
-This enables focus on the work practices that are necessary for human collaboration and draws attention to important behavioral variables such as leadership and motivation that are not considered within the CWE definition.
+This enables focus on the work practices that are necessary for human collaboration and draws attention to important behavioral variables such as leadership and motivation outside the CWE.